AshyPC/AshyPC.github.io/Service_Weekly/Prayers.md

 title: Prayers
 ---
 ## Prayers for our World and the Church
-### 17th August 2025
+### 24th August 2025

-__Psalm 18:30__
+__Psalm 4:3__
-_As for God—His way is perfect; the word of the Lord proves true; He is a shield for all those who take refuge in Him._
+_But know that the Lord has set apart the godly for Himself; the Lord hears when I call to Him._

 ### Thanks to God
-O Lord, we thank You that we can take refuge and come under Your protection.
-We thank You for Your grace and favour, because we have been redeemed by the blood of Jesus, and we are now sons and daughters of the Living God.
+O Lord, we thank You that You call us to hear Your voice, to read and heed Your written Word, but we also thank You that You encourage us to speak to You, for You are listening.

-We acknowledge that Your ways are perfect, but our ways have been so marred by sin that we could not save ourselves.
-We thank You that Your Word is true, and we have been forgiven, and set free by The Eternally Begotten Son, Jesus, Who suffered and died for us.
+We acknowledge that on our own we could not be godly, for we are sinners who need someone else to save us.
+We thank You that we have been forgiven by Your grace and mercy alone, and have been set free from sin by Jesus, Who suffered and died for us, then rose to life again to grant us His righteousness.

-We thank You that because He rose again and now lives forever, we can face whatever this world presents with trust in You.
-We thank You for the assurance of hope in a certain, glorious future, laid up for us in Heaven.
+We thank You that You have declared us godly, and drawn us to Your throne of grace, where You hear us when we call.

 ### The Wide World... and the Wider Church
-We pray for this world where so many have been blinded by an enemy of God, who has been defeated at the Cross, but who still seeks to destroy the church and take people captive.
-We also are aware of those who know what they do, who hate the people of God and seek to destroy them.
-We pray that You would strengthen Your persecuted church, and encourage those who have lost loved ones to persecution and terror.

-We pray for the young people who will eventually receive shoeboxes via Operation Christmas Child.
-We pray for their salvation, as they feel the impact of the love that has gone into those small gifts, an expression of Your love toward us, and passed on to them.
+With confidence then, we pray for this world where so much is wrong, where injustice seems to win, where the truth is shunned and where violent people attack Your church.

+We pray for the many places where war rages, and refugees flee the conflicts.
+We thank You for Your faithful people who minister Your love to those fleeing, in both practical and spiritual ways.
+We pray that You would strengthen them and provide for them so they may continue to serve the refugees.

+But we also give You thanks for the spread of the Good News, which is rarely if ever reported in our news bulletins.
+We thank You for the work of MAF and especially remember Calvin & Ruth Mathys working in PNG, each labouring to see the Name of Jesus lifted up and people come to true faith in Him.

 ### Ashburton
-We pray for our work here at Ashburton, as we endeavour to follow on the path You are leading us.
-As we seek a new pastor/preacher to work within Your plans for this place, we pray for the Selection Committee as they apply Your wisdom to their search, so that in the end, everything will be done according to Your will for us and for the new minister of Your Word and sacraments.
+We pray for our work here at Ashburton, as we also labour with our various talents and abilities in the work of the Kingdom.
+We pray for the Selection Committee which meets today, as they seek Your wisdom, and work to do Your will, so that in the end, Your purposes prevail and we call a new minister of Your choosing, to bring us Your Word and sacraments.
+We pray for ourselves to grow in the knowledge of Jesus, so that we can share the Good News wherever we go in our daily walk.

-We continue in prayer for those in need of Your healing hand – for Alan, Diane, and others affected by illness or injury.
+We continue in prayer for those in need of Your healing hand – for Alan, Diane, MarJo and others affected by illness or injury.

-We thank You for Your Word, and for Paul’s preparation so that what he brings in his preaching today will be for our edification, encouragement and blessing.
-We pray that his own walk of faith will likewise be more faithful than before because of the work he has put into serving us as the minister of Your Word today.
+We thank You for Your Word, and for Mook’s preparation so that what he brings in his preaching today will lead to growth in spiritual maturity and service bvoth to one another and to people who don’t know Your salvation - yet.

 In His Precious Name we pray, Amen.